hepplerj/cv/web-cv.md

 ### Reviews

-Review essay, "Mobile Digital Public History", in *International Public History* (forthcoming).
+Review essay, "Mobile Digital Public History," in *International Public History* (forthcoming).

 Review of Trevor Owens, *The Theory and Craft of Digital Preservation* (Johns Hopkins University Press), in *The Public Historian* (forthcoming).